 By Bill Minahan | July 2, 2019 | 0 Comments

-People assume the most likely and frequent targets of financially motivated cyber-attacks are banks, hedge funds, and financial services.
+People assume the most likely and frequent targets of financially motivated cyber attacks are banks, hedge funds, and financial services.
 However, data shows this isn’t true.
-In fact, those at the highest risk are traditional and long-established businesses outside of the financial sector.
+In fact, cyber attacks on companies are more likely to threaten traditional and long-established businesses outside of the financial sector.

-Healthcare providers and manufacturing organizations are the most cyber-attacked industries.
+The industries attacked the most are healthcare providers and manufacturing organizations.
 Many players in these industries utilize and reap the benefits of modern technology without investing in sophisticated cyber security prevention and solutions.

 Organizations increasingly rely on technology to ensure their operations run smoothly, and in doing so, have created a plethora of new attack surfaces without defense.